7 results for tag: Trauma and Recovery

 Porn Addiction, Loneliness and Connection

 Porn addiction is increasing at a rapid pace.
-We know that access to online porn continues to create loneliness, disconnection and porn addiction.
+We know that access to online porn continues to create loneliness, disconnection, and porn addiction.
 But is porn the actual problem?
-Again, we come back to the findings of Johann Hari.
-His research and personal experiences, as well as my own, support the theory that addictions are often a lack meaningful connection(s).
+Again, we come back to Johann Hari's findings.
+His research and personal experiences, as well as my own, support the theory that addictions often lack meaningful connection(s).
 This applies to porn addiction as well.
-The work we do in recovery from porn addiction includes focusing on creating new connections, and strengthening those already existing.
-These connections, and forming new habits can begin the process of feeling safe and a sense of belonging, all foundations of a sustainable recovery....
+The work we do in recovery from porn addiction includes focusing on creating new connections and strengthening those already existing.
+These connections and forming new habits can begin the process of feeling safe and a sense of belonging, all foundations of a sustainable recovery....